 ├── validate.py

-Real users don't speak in precise specifications.
-They say "fix the tests" when they mean "fix the three failing integration tests in the auth module."
-They say "make a report" when they mean "generate a quarterly revenue breakdown by region in markdown."
+Real users don't write specifications.
+They say "fix the tests" when they mean the three failing integration tests in the auth module.
+They say "make a report" when they mean a quarterly revenue breakdown by region, in markdown.

 |---|---|---|

-1. **Destructive actions**: Always confirm before deploying, deleting,
+1. **Destructive actions**: Confirm before deploying, deleting, or

 If "fix the tests" could mean 3 tests or 30, fix the 3 failing

 3. **Format**: Default to markdown.
-State your assumption:
+State the assumption inline:

-4. **Missing params**: Suggest the most likely value.
+4. **Missing parameter**: Suggest the most likely value, then act.

 "Deploying to staging (the most recent target).
 Say 'production'

-Use structured formatting (headers, lists, tables) so the eye can scan without reading every word.
+Use structured formatting — headers, lists, tables — so the eye finds what it needs without reading every word.

-Include context markers: what changed, what was skipped, what needs attention.
+Mark what changed, what was skipped, what needs attention.
+The reader is looking for exceptions.

-Keep status messages consistent: always "3 files updated, 1 skipped" not sometimes "Updated 3 files" and sometimes "Done."
+Keep status messages consistent.
+Always "3 files updated, 1 skipped" — never sometimes "Updated 3 files" and sometimes "Done."
+Drift in status format breaks scripts and reader trust.

 - ✓

-Emit structured data (JSON, YAML) for any output that feeds another tool.
+Emit structured data — JSON, YAML — for any output another tool will read.

 - ✓

-Use the plan-validate-execute pattern: write a changes.json, validate it, then apply.
+Use plan-validate-execute.
+Write a changes.json, validate it, then apply.
+The plan is the audit trail.

 - ✓

 Keep stdout clean.
-Diagnostic messages go to stderr or a log file, not mixed into the output stream.
+Diagnostics go to stderr or a log file.
+Mixing them poisons every parser downstream.

 - ✓

-Return explicit exit codes: 0 for success, 1 for handled errors, 2 for unrecoverable failures.
+Return exit codes that mean something.
+0 for success, 1 for handled errors, 2 for unrecoverable failures.
+The next tool reads exit codes; missing exit code semantics fail silently.

-bash# The skill generates a structured plan python scripts/analyze.py input.pdf > changes.json - 2
+bash# Skill emits the plan to disk — never executes inline python scripts/analyze.py input.pdf > changes.json - [02]

-bash# A validation script checks the plan for errors python scripts/validate.py changes.json # Returns specific error messages like: # "Field 'signature_date' not found.
-Available: customer_name, order_total" - 3
+bash# Validation runs against the plan, not against production python scripts/validate.py changes.json # Errors are specific enough to act on: # "Field 'signature_date' not found.
+Available: customer_name, order_total" - [03]

 Execute only after validation passes

-bash# Apply changes only when the plan is verified python scripts/execute.py changes.json --output result.pdf - 4
+bash# Mutation happens only when the plan is verified python scripts/execute.py changes.json --output result.pdf - [04]

-bash# A separate verification step confirms correctness python scripts/verify.py result.pdf # Output: "OK: 12/12 fields populated, 0 validation errors"
+bash# Independent verification — execute is not allowed to grade itself python scripts/verify.py result.pdf # Output: "OK: 12/12 fields populated, 0 validation errors"

-The useful mental model is a landscape analogy.
-Some tasks are a narrow bridge with cliffs on both sides: there's one safe path, and deviation means failure.
-Other tasks are an open field: many paths reach the goal, and the agent's judgment about which route to take is usually better than a hardcoded choice.
+A useful mental model.
+Some tasks are a narrow bridge with cliffs on both sides — one safe path, deviation means failure, write the exact command.
+Other tasks are an open field — many paths reach the goal, the agent's judgment about which route to take is usually better than the author's hardcoded choice.
+Match the constraint to the terrain.
+Mismatch is where rigidity meets recklessness.

 SKILL.md---